frrmack/dcgan-facemath-tensorflow/README.md

 + My extensions here are involve projecting face images onto the uniform z-space of the generator in a DCGAN trained on faces.
-To get realistic looking faces.
-I use the loss functions defined by Raymond Yeh et al. in their paper; without a mask, of course, since we are not completing images with missing pieces -- we have a fully complete real image, we are simply trying to find the best counterpart that the generator can generate.
+To get realistic looking projections, I use the loss functions defined by Raymond Yeh et al. in their paper; without a mask, of course, since we are not completing images with missing pieces -- we have a fully complete real image, we are simply trying to find the best counterpart that the generator can generate.
 By using a